pat314/SeamCarving/README.md

 # Seam Carving
-DSA Project: Seam Carving Visualizer

 ## I. Introduction

-+ This is Seam Carving Visualizer application - planned and implemented by a student in University of Engineering and Technology.
++ This is Seam Carving Visualizer application - A DSA Project planned and implemented by a student in University of Engineering and Technology.
 + The Seam Carving Visualizer application dynamically demonstrates the process of resizing images by intelligently removing or inserting seams, allowing users to see how the content-aware algorithm preserves essential visual elements while adjusting the image dimensions.

 ## II.
 What is Seam Carving?